MicrosoftDocs/azure-docs/articles/confidential-computing/skr-flow-cvm-sevsnp-attestation.md

 ## Prepare the release policy

 Key Vault Secure Key Release Policies are modeled after __Azure Policy__, with a [slightly different grammar](../key-vault/keys/policy-grammar.md).
-The idea here is that when we __pass the attested platform report__, in the form of a JSON Web Token (JWT), to Key Vault.
-It will, in turn, look at the JWT and check whether or not the attested platform report claims matches the claims of the policy.
+The idea is when we __pass the attested platform report__, in the form of a JSON Web Token (JWT), to Key Vault.
+It will, in turn, look at the JWT and check whether or not the attested platform report claims matche the claims in the policy.

-For example, let's say we want to release a key only when our attested platform report has:
+For example, let's say we want to release a key only when our attested platform report has properties like:

-- Been attested by [Microsoft Azure Attestation (MAA)](../attestation/overview.md) service endpoint "https://sharedweu.weu.attest.azure.net".
+-  Attested by [Microsoft Azure Attestation (MAA)](../attestation/overview.md) service endpoint "https://sharedweu.weu.attest.azure.net".
   - This `authority` value from the policy is compared to the `iss` (issuer) property, in the token.
 - And that it also contains an object called `x-ms-isolation-tee` with a property called `x-ms-attestation-type`, which holds value `sevsnpvm`.
-  - This tells us that MAA has attested that the CVM is running SEV-SNP.
+  - MAA as an Azure service has attested that the CVM is running in an AMD SEV-SNP genuine processor.
 - And that it also contains an object called `x-ms-isolation-tee` with a property called `x-ms-compliance-status`, which holds the value `azure-compliant-cvm`.
-  - This tells us that MAA has attested that the CVM is a compliant Azure confidential virtual machine.
+  - MAA as an Azure service has the ability to attested that the CVM is a compliant Azure confidential virtual machine.

 Create a new folder called `assets` and add the following JSON content to a file named `cvm-release-policy.json`: